WordPress/create-block-theme/README.md

 # Create Block Theme
 A WordPress plugin to create block themes.

+This plugin allows you to:
+- Create a new theme, blank theme, child theme or style variation.
+- Embed Google Fonts in your theme
+- Embed local font assets in your theme

+## Create Block Theme
-This tool can be used in six ways:
+This feature can be used in six ways:
 ### 1.Export
 Export the activated theme including the user changes.